 But, how do you determine how to monetize your app?
 Each app monetization model has its own pros and cons.
 What works for one app could be totally wrong and misguided for another one.

-So, among the various app monetization strategies out there, how do you decide what will be best for your app?
+So, among the various app monetization strategies out there, how do mobile app developers and app publishers decide what will be best for the app and their target audience?
 After all, you’d likely rather focus on mobile app development, not app revenue.

 To help, we’ve compiled this handy guide to walk you through the pluses and minuses of the most common options out there.

-This is one of the most common - and most lucrative - mobile app monetization options available.
+This is one of the most common - and most lucrative - mobile app monetization options available to mobile app developers and app publishers.
 Yes, we may be a little biased here, but the data backs us up.
 Non-gaming apps earn 76 percent of their revenue from native ads, banner ads and video, while gaming apps get 53 percent of their revenue from advertising.

 In comparison to other options, in-app advertising offers a few key advantages: